Get 80% off your plan for your first 3 months*

 Before launching a licensed service business, you typically need to:

-Brick-and-mortar businesses almost always need a local business license to operate.
+Brick-and-mortar businesses almost always need a local business license.
 If you sell taxable goods or services in one of the 45 states with sales tax, you also need a state sales tax license.

 States without state sales tax still have requirements.
-Alaska, Montana, and Oregon have local sales tax in many areas.
+Alaska allows localities to impose local sales tax in many areas.
+Montana charges a resort tax in designated resort communities, and Oregon has no local sales tax but imposes other business taxes.
 New Hampshire assesses excise tax, and Delaware charges gross receipts tax.

-Check the rules for your location to ensure you have the correct licenses.
+Check the rules for your location to make sure you have the correct licenses.
 Software like Xero can help you track sales tax obligations.

 Types of business licenses